LadnerLab/PepSIRF/README.md

                                        is not within this value of any of the sequences within the designed library it
                                        will not be considered.
-Note that here we define a mismatch by the Levenshtein distance D between a reference sequence
+Note that here we define a mismatch by the Hamming distance D between a reference sequence
                                        r and a read sequence s.
 If D( r, s ) <= max_mismatches we say that r and s are